oom-ai/oomstore/README.md

 Compared to other feature store implementations, oomstore has its edges:

 - Fast.
 Benchmark shows oomstore performs QPS > 50k and latency < 0.3 ms using Redis as the Online Store.
 For more details, see [benchmark](https://oom.ai/docs/benchmark).
 - Pluggable.
-We support a wide range of databases: PostgreSQL and Redis for Online Store, PostgreSQL for Metadata Store, and PostgreSQL for Offline Store.
-There are more to come, and you can easily add!
+We support a wide range of databases already (see below), and there are more to come.
+  - Online Store: DynamoDB, Redis, TiKV, Cassandra, TiDB, PostgreSQL, MySQL, SQLite.
+  - Offline Store: Snowflake, Redshift, BigQuery, TiDB, PostgreSQL, MySQL, SQLite.
+  - Metadata Store: TiDB, PostgreSQL, MySQL, SQLite.
 - Simple.
-In the minimal, oomstore can run aganist a PostgreSQL database.
+In the minimal, oomstore can run aganist a single MySQL/PostgreSQL database.
 This helps get started quickly, and you can always switch to a different database later without having to rewrite your code.

 ## Quickstart